 19) Identify Target Audience

 It is important to know who your target audience is.
 But, what if you don’t know?
 Because social media is so data-rich, you can analyze your competitors, listen to consumers, and target different segments to find your target audience.

 20) Track Your Results

-The reason why social media advertising is so efficient is because it is trackable.
+The reason why there are so many benefits of social media advertising is because it is so efficient.
+Meaning it is highly trackable.
 You can measure sales, website traffic, email subscriptions, and most importantly, the effectiveness of your social media advertising efforts.